RowansBoat/CTF_Challenges/README.md

   - **Cat-astrophic Meltdown** - Simple OSINT where given an image find something irl from the given image
 - **Crypto**
   - **Legacy Login** - Challenge based off solved MySql password hashing
-  - **MeltCraft** - Based off a recent minecraft arg from the youtuber Wifies
+  - **MeltCraft** - Based off a recent cipher used in a minecraft arg from the youtuber Wifies
   - **Zipped Basket** -
   - **Packet Protocol** -
   - **Dot Dot Boom** - Simple challenge where users have to decrypt an image but do not know the method of encryption